 Difficult People: A Surefire Way to Get Along

-Do you have any difficult family or acquaintances your obligated to gather with for holidays and events?
+Do you have any difficult family members or acquaintances you're obligated to spend time with during holidays and special events?

 I have family who not only have very different political, spiritual, and even nutritional beliefs than I do, some of them love to provoke people who are “stupid enough to believe __” [fill in the blank with everything I hold true].